Donald-Berthelsen/CS4348-Proj3/devlog.md

 Now on to the misplaced key once again
 The keys get misplaced because the intermediate nodes are missing a pointer somewhere This misaligns the pointers, causing the key to get inserted in the wrong place

+The reason it seemed like one node had 2 domains was because it was that way Some nodes have multiple pointers to them

+[7:20 am]
+I think I solved the multiple pointers problem
+I at least solved some internal nodes not having enough pointers Except for the part where I have a key promote to a leaf node Now I have to figure out why leaf 0 was targeted for the promotion

+The answer is that the key want to promote to make a new root But then it misinterprets the parent id and goes to node 0 instead Fixing my new vs old root detection again and now that problem is solved Now all my leaf nodes follow a nice tight ordered range of values Granted, the internal nodes still have some keys that they shouldn't have That means tracking down the source of those keys, just like I did for the leaves